craha001/CryptoClustering/README.md

 ![image](https://github.com/user-attachments/assets/68ffebff-d246-44fb-804d-cd9c02d69923)

 ### Question:  After visually analyzing the cluster analysis results, what is the impact of using fewer features to cluster the data using K-Means?
 ### Answer:  I believe if fewer clusters were used those random outliers that formed their own one point cluster would be apart of a different cluster group and make the data look cleaner.
+Which can be seen in the scatter plot comparisons above, by looking at PC1 vs. PC2 those three clusters versus four clusters looks more organized.